avimehenwal/fan-gallery/NEXT/docs/_posts/anime_series/attack-on-titan.md

 # Attack on Titan

+- Executioner from hell
+- The whole purpose of attack titan is to transcend time itself, Freedom titan

 ## Season 4

-* Fort Silva has fallen
+- Fort Silva has fallen
+- Warrior Unit of eldian titan warriors

+## Season 5

+- Managed to pull through Survey Corp using his sheer determination alone